-We show that JULES simulates ean simulate two realistic crops in a growing season both at Avignon (wheat and sorghum) and and across Uttar Pradesh and Bihar (rice and wheat).
-For Avignon and India.
-At Avignon, the maxima of LAI, canopy height and biomass (yield) occur at approximately the correct times of the year.
-For Avignon, and the observed GPP and energy (H and LE) fluxes are reproduced, correlating well with observations.
-There (r values of above 0.7).
-However, the magnitude of the biomass for wheat is underestimated and LAI is overestimated compared with Avignon observations.
-In general, there are only small differences between using the crop model and using grasses to represent the crops at this site, indicating that JULES-crop can reproduce the LAI and canopy height well enough to compare well with the observed surface fluxes.
+We show that JULES simulates two realistic crops in a growing season both at Avignon (wheat and sorghum) and across Uttar Pradesh and Bihar (rice and wheat).
+For Avignon and India, the maxima of LAI, canopy height and biomass (yield) occur at approximately the correct times of the year.
+For Avignon, the observed GPP and energy (H and LE) fluxes are reproduced, correlating well with observations.
+There are only small differences between using the crop model and using grasses to represent the crops at this site, indicating that JULES-crop can reproduce the LAI and canopy height well enough to compare well with the observed surface fluxes.
 The representation of crops at Avignon could be improved by including crop specific parameterizations of winter wheat and sorghum in the model, although sorghum would probably require two different sets of parameters for a significant improvement because the two varieties grown at the site are so different.